michiganhackers/osd-onboarding-v2/README.md

 ~~F in chat for the old onboarding project~~

+This Project is an advanced mathematical calculator that performs a thorough analysis of a select number *n*.
+From determining evenness to finding the *n*th taxicab number, this program will uncover all you ever wanted to know and more.

 ## Table of contents <!-- omit in toc -->

 - [Getting started](#getting-started)